 Simply select an attribute type, choose a pattern condition, enter the selector path string, and click Exclude.

 The selector path strings of the IDs and classes that you have specified for exclusion are grouped based on their respective attribute types.
 VWO excludes any element that fits any of the specified criteria.
 To delete a string, simply click on the ‘X’ against them.

 Things To Consider

-- Say, you have selected the option Consider both id and class (recommended) for your campaign and notice that the changes you made to your campaign didn't get applied in real-time as the IDs or classes attribute changed.
-Now, you edit the editor setting of your campaign and set it to Ignore both id and class.
-In such a scenario, you have to delete the code that got generated in the VWO Editor's JS section and make the changes to your campaign from scratch again.
+- Say, you have selected the option Consider both IDs and Classes (recommended) for your campaign and notice that the changes you made to your campaign didn't get applied in real-time as the IDs or classes attribute changed.
+Now, you edit the editor setting of your campaign and set it to Ignore both IDs and Classes.
+In such a scenario, you have to delete the code generated in the VWO Editor's JS section and make the changes to your campaign from scratch again.

 To handle the dynamic IDs and Classes at a campaign level, VWO lets you configure the settings using the VWO Editor.

 - Login to your VWO account.

 - Go to Testing and create a campaign, say A/B.